 I had nothing to do with Nicole's murder."
 Simpson took himself out of the denial.
 He could not bring himself to say, "I had nothing to do with Nicole's murder."
 So, why do most people include the words "I had" when reading Simpson's letter?
 Most likely because they are interpreting what Simpson wrote.
 They believe this is what he meant.
 However, people mean exactly what they say or write.
 Simpson meant to cross out those words.
 He could not state that he did not murder Nicole.

 Another reason the Statement Analysis techniques are very accurate is because they are based on the English language.
 This includes word definitions and the rules of grammar.

 The majority of the Statement Analysis techniques are based on word definitions.
 Every word has a meaning.
-When you combine this with the fact that people mean exactly what they are saying, it then becomes possible to determine what a person is telling you and if the person is being truthful.
+When you combine this with the fact that people mean exactly what they say, it then becomes possible to determine if people are telling the truth.
 Look at the following statement which was given during a job interview.
 Is this person being truthful or deceptive?

 "You know, I am trying to be as honest as possible."

 In this one sentence, there are three things which tell us what this person is saying.

 The subject starts off saying "you know."
 The subject expects us to take for granted that he is being honest.
 The problem is he has not told us he is being honest.
 He did not state "I am being honest."
 He states "you know" but we do not know.
 We cannot believe he is being honest unless he tells us he is honest.

 The subject goes on to say, "I am trying."
 The word "trying" means "attempted," "failed," "didn't do it."
 The subject is clearly telling us he is not being honest.
 He is only attempting to be honest.